 CBC transformed the campus into a beer incubator by partnering with Nash Community College’s then-fermentation sciences program.

 Start-up breweries are able to perfect their craft at the incubator.
 The setup breaks down the financial difficulties that many budding breweries face by providing shared equipment and facilitating community collaboration.

-Each brewer who participates in the incubator commits to a three-year lease and pays a fee for each barrel produced.
+Each Rocky Mount, NC brewery that participates in the incubator commits to a three-year lease and pays a fee for each barrel produced.
 As a result, there are many breweries to explore in Rocky Mount Mills.